r3oath/slender/README.md

     php artisan bundle:publish

-To login and manage Slender tags, you'll need some sort of existing user system.
-All thats required is that any user wanting to edit tags (aka an admin/moderator) will require the *slender_admin* colum in the user table to be equal to *1* (one).
-If you already have a users table setup, you can create a new migration to add this colum in
+To login and manage Slender tags, you'll need an existing user system.
+Any user wanting to edit tags will need the *slender_admin* column in the user table to be equal to *1* (true).
+If you already have a users table, you can create a new migration to add this column

     $table->boolean('slender_admin')->default(0);

 ### Using Slender

-Slender has various different Tag types for content.
+Slender has various different content tag types.
 These include HTML, Text, JS (JavaScript/jQuery etc), CSS and Image.
-Using these Tags are simple within Blade.

 #### HTML Tags